Calibrated Multi-Level Quantile Forecasting: Introduction

-Quantile estimation is a problem with a long history, dating back to \cite{koenker1978regression}.
-It was initially considered only in the offline setting (with no distribution shift), but the problem of quantile crossing was nonetheless present; the problem of ensuring quantile monotonicity when jointly learning multiple quantiles dates back to \cite{bassett1982empirical}, and solutions have been proposed in the form of post-processing \citep{chernozhukov2010quantile, fakoor2023flexible}, constrained optimization \citep{liu2009stepwise}, or deep learning architectures that enforce monotonicity of the output vector \citep{gasthaus2019probabilistic, park2022learning}, all in the offline setting.
-In the online setting, \cite{zhang2024benefit} proposes a method that enforces monotonicity but only achieves a no-regret guarantee and not a calibration guarantee. \cite{li2025neural} makes use of ideas from \cite{angelopoulos2023conformal} to design a loss function for training the forecaster that targets coverage with no quantile crossings, but in practice their method still produces crossings (at roughly 10\% of time steps in their experiments).
-In comparison, we propose a lightweight method that can wrap around any existing forecaster and is guaranteed to achieve coverage while having no quantile crossings.
+Quantile prediction has a long history of study in statistics, dating back to the seminal work of \cite{koenker1978regression}.
+Though it is traditionally studied in the offline setting (with i.i.d.\ data), the problem of mitigating quantile crossing when jointly learning multiple quantiles has been present from the start \citep{bassett1982empirical}.
+In the offline setting, solutions have been proposed in the form of post-processing \citep{chernozhukov2010quantile, fakoor2023flexible}, constrained optimization \citep{liu2009stepwise}, or neural network learning architectures that enforce monotonicity of the output vector \citep{gasthaus2019probabilistic, park2022learning}.
+In the online setting, \cite{zhang2024benefit} proposes a method that enforces monotonicity but achieves only a no-regret guarantee and not a calibration guarantee. \cite{li2025neural} make use of ideas from \cite{angelopoulos2023conformal} to design a loss function for training a forecaster that targets coverage with no quantile crossings, but in practice their method still produces crossings (at roughly 10\% of time steps in their experiments).